othree/dpr-cookie/README.md

 Usage
 -----

-Incluse `src/dpr-cookie.js` into your web page.
+Include `src/dpr-cookie.js` into your web page.

 License
 -------